On the Run (1983)

 film is focused on the bonding between Harry and Paul as they attempt to

-between the two is actually a monologue, as the man recalls his past and
+two is actually a monologue, as Harry recalls his past and

 examines his character.